interpretml/TalkToEBM/README.md

 # Low-Level API: Extract Graphs from the EBM and perform custom prompts

-Here, we give an overview of low-level API functions that covert graphs to text.
-We also describe some basic prompt structures.
-You should use the functions described here if you want to write your own prompts based on the graphs of GAMs.
+Most likely, you want the LLM to perform a custom task with the model.
+For example, you might want to ask the LLM to find [surprising and counter-intuitive patterns in the graphs](https://arxiv.org/abs/2308.01157).
+For this, we provide a low-level API that allows us to convert the graph of EMBs to text.
+We also provide some basic prompt structures.
+You should use the functions described here if you want to write your own prompts based on the graphs of EBMs.
 The API Reference can be found [here](http://interpret.ml/TalkToEBM/api_reference.html).

 ```python
 import t2ebm.graphs as graphs
 ```
-We have a simple datastructure for graphs, and some useful operations on them
+We have a simple datastructure for graphs.
+Here, we extract a graph from an EBM and plot it:

 ```python
 graph = graphs.extract_graph(ebm, 9)  # feature 9, 'Spa'